For each question, just hit on the link-word(s) to find the answer.

 What is the nearest star to us?

 *How does one crudely measure the difficulty of a shot in a game of pool, as a function of distances and angle?

 What's got twelve inches, and a foot on both sides?

 You are told that a closed room contains 3 light-bulbs, 1, 2, & 3, connected randomly to 3 exterior On-Off switches: A, B, & C. You are asked to manipulate the switches as you like, and then enter the room and identify which switch goes with which bulb.

-While using the Big Dipper's pointer-stars is well-known,
+While using the Big Dipper's pointer-stars is well-known, other simple methods

-other simple methods can be found.
+for finding north can be found.
 DR's favorites can be used to find Polaris

 even from a moving car, using strictly 1st & 0 magnitude stars: